1994 Las Vegas Posse season

 The 1994 Las Vegas Posse season was the first and only season in the team's franchise history.
-They finished last place in the West division with a 5–13 record and failed to make the playoffs.
+They finished sixth and last place in the West Division with a 5–13 record and failed to make the playoffs.
 It marked the only season with which the team would play; the organization became insolvent and was subsequently dissolved at the conclusion of the season.
 Anthony Calvillo was the last member on the active roster for the Las Vegas Posse to have played in the Canadian Football League (CFL) at the time of his retirement in January 2014 after the 2013 CFL season had ended two months prior.